-At least, she thought as she wiped her mouth with a rag from the glove compartment, at least she wasn't hungry any more; missed dinner or no, she wasn't the least interested in eating anything for quite some time.
+At least, she thought as she wiped her mouth with a rag from the glove compartment, at least she wasn't

+The Transconding of the Last interested in eating anything for quite some time.

 When she was done, and sure that nothing more would come up, she leaned back and closed the door.